KushinoAkira/BanhMi.EXE/README.md

-# 🥖 Bánh Mì .EXE
+# 🥖 BANHMI.EXE

 > *"NullReferenceException: Career not found."*

-You are **Hayz** — a former IT developer who just got laid off by the very AI systems you helped build.
-Armed with a lifetime of optimization skills and a street cart, there's only one logical next step: **sell bánh mì on the sidewalk**.
+You are Hayz — a former IT developer who just got laid off by the very AI systems you helped build.
+Armed with a lifetime of optimization skills and a humble street cart, there's only one logical next step: disrupt the sidewalk bánh mì industry.

-Earn capital by playing minigames (Tetris, Candy Crush, Xiangqi) at the street corner, then invest in upgrades — from hiring an intern and buying an Overclocked Oven, to running Facebook Ads and deploying a fully automated **AI Sandwich Assembler**!
+Earn capital by grinding minigames at the street corner, then reinvest your "VC funding" (sandwich money) into upgrades—from hiring an underpaid intern and buying an Overclocked Oven, to running Facebook Ads and deploying a fully automated AI Sandwich Assembler!

----

-## 📥 Download
+## Download

 ### Android (APK)